 Laura Freeland - Research Assistant, and heart of the lab and research projects

-I work part-time in the lab while i undertaking my PhD at the Royal Veterinary College.
+I work part-time in the lab while undertaking my PhD at the Royal Veterinary College.
 I have an undergraduate degree in zoology and Master's in wild animal biology, and am interested in animal health, welfare, behaviour and cognition.
 I manage the hatchery and undertake research into early life cognition using domestic chicks.

 My main research is investigating whether cross-modal processing of information is a learned or predisposed.
 For example, are we born with the ability to recognise that an object we touch and see is the same object?
 To answer this i am hatching new born chicks (Gallus gallus) in a controlled environment and undertaking behavioural experiments to understand if they can recognise objects from one sensory modality to another with no previous experience.